tarantool/doc/doc/1.9/reference/reference_rock/vshard/index.rst

 .. confval:: weight

     A weight of a replica set.
-See Replica Set Weight section for the details.
+See the :ref:`Replica set weights <vshard-replica-set-weights>` section for the details.

     | Type:
     | Default: 1